 SHARES Onsite Borrowing Program

 Washington University participates in the SHARES Onsite Borrowing Program.
 Faculty, staff, and students from participating universities may obtain a courtesy borrower card and check out books from Washington University Libraries.
 Individuals must request a card from their home institution prior to visiting Washington University using the SHARES Onsite Borrowing Application.
 The card only allows for borrowing books.
-The card does not permit interlibrary loan and remote access to electronic resources.
+The card does not permit interlibrary loans or remote access to electronic resources.

 OCLC Borrower’s Card